dprovodnikov/prepush-if-changed/README.md

 ## Why

 It doesn't always make sense to run pre-push hooks on every push.
 Sometimes you need to trigger a hook only when the pushed changes affect a specific area of your file structure.
-This project contains a script that will check committed files against a glob pattern and only trigger the task if there's a match.
+This project contains a script that will check committed files against a glob and only trigger the task if there's a match.

 The script will compare your current local branch with the remote(origin) one.
 If the remote branch does not exist the script will exit with code 0 without performing any execution.